 Data analysts typically work with multiple people in a company.
 On one day, you can find yourself working on the aforementioned marketing analytics.
 Then on another, you could be helping the CEO pinpoint the company’s growth and gap points in the past year.
 Qualifications vary between employers, but if intent on working as a Data Analyst, you’re recommended to be proficient in at least the following: intermediate data science programming like Python or ASP.NET MVC 5, intermediate SQL queries, data cleaning and visualization, probability and statistics, and the ability to communicate these to those without such a background.

 While capable of doing many of the things that Data Analysts do, Data Scientist is a considerably more senior role because as one you’d also be typically tasked to build machine learning models to make accurate predictions about the future based on past data.
 While Data Analysts are mostly given business questions to answer rather than asked to find interesting trends on their own, Data Scientists are more of the latter, with more freedom to pursue their own ideas and explore various patterns and trends in the data that management may not have considered looking into.

-Focused more of software development, aspiring Data Engineers are required to possess advanced programming skills (like, again, Python) in order to work with large datasets and build data pipelines.
-Also depending on the industry/company you are considering joining as a Data Engineer, it is recommended to gain familiarity with the specific technologies they often rely on.
-If joining a large company with a sizeable data team, reach out to that team to get an idea of their company’s stack.
+Focused more on software development, aspiring Data Engineers are required to possess advanced programming skills (like, again, Python) in order to work with large datasets and build data pipelines.
+Also depending on the industry or company you are considering joining as a Data Engineer, it is recommended to gain familiarity with the specific technologies they often rely on.
+If joining a large company with a sizeable data team, reach out to that team to get an idea of their company’s tech stack.